Skip to content

 1. The “No Lids” Policy

-Remove the lids from your hampers.
-Throw them away.
+The first step is to remove the lids from your hampers.

 Open baskets.
 Everywhere.